itsApurba/linkedin-experience/README.md

 ### 2. Adding the links

-- Add the links the links variable in the `main.js` file.
+- Add the all the links to `startUrls` variable in the `main.js` file.
 - Use [https://arraythis.com](https://arraythis.com/) to convert multiple links as an array.

 ### Run the Script ▶️